au-ts/libvmm/README.md

 ## Roadmap

-The following are features planned to be added to the VMM.
+The following is planned to be added to the VMM.

+* ~~GICv3 support~~
+* i.MX8 support (almost working)
+* General improvements to the usability and extensibility of the VMM.
+    * This means that the VMM should allow you to easily create and use multiple VMs and be able to restart them.
+    * There is a lack of fragility.
+Configuring the VMs/VMM should not have significant friction.
 * GICv4 support to allow for direct injection of vLPIs.
 * SMP support.
-This includes having one VM using multiple cores as well as placing seperate VMs on seperate cores.
+This includes having one VM using multiple cores as well as placing separate VMs on separate cores.
-* virtIO backends (console, socket, network, block)
+* virtIO back-ends (console, socket, network, block)
 * 64-bit RISC-V support
 * 64-bit x86 support